 Blue Moon Senior Counseling provides Medicare-covered telehealth therapy for seniors 65 and older.
 Call 954.324.8354 to connect your parent with a licensed therapist who understands hoarding behavior.

-Why Elderly Parents Develop Hoarding Behavior
+Why Do Elderly Parents Start Hoarding?

 Hoarding behavior rarely appears out of nowhere.
 In older adults, it often develops gradually over months or years and may be connected to emotional, cognitive, or physical changes that come with aging.
 Understanding the root causes can help you respond with compassion rather than frustration.